MustansirZia/next-express-bootstrap-boilerplate/README.md

 <br />

 ## Compatibility.
-This boilerplate uses `react ^16.0.0` and `react-dom ^16.0.0`.
+This boilerplate uses `react ^16.6.3` and `react-dom ^16.6.3`.

-Also, it should be okay with node version >= `7.6`.
-This is because I've used `async/await`.
-For older versions I would recommend building with babel with the help of a plugin called `transform-runtime`.
+Also, it should be okay with node version >= `8.12.0`.
+Sinice I've used `async/await`, for older versions I would recommend building with babel with the help of a plugin called `transform-runtime`.

 ## Further reading.